shaack/cm-chessboard/README.md

     animationDuration: 300, // pieces animation duration in milliseconds
     moveInputMode: MOVE_INPUT_MODE.viewOnly, // set to MOVE_INPUT_MODE.dragPiece or MOVE_INPUT_MODE.dragMarker for interactive movement
     sprite: {
-        url: "./assets/images/chessboard-sprite.svg", // pieces and markers are stored es svg in the sprite
+        url: "./assets/images/chessboard-sprite.svg", // pieces and markers are stored as svg in the sprite
         grid: 40 // the sprite is tiled with one piece every 40px }
 }